Mexican Movement of 1968: Mexico City Olympic Games

-The 1968 Summer Olympic Games were scheduled to be held in Mexico City, making it the first city in a in a developing country to host an games edition.
+The 1968 Summer Olympic Games were scheduled to be held in Mexico City, making it the first city in a developing country to host a games edition.
 The government saw it as an important way to raise Mexico's profile internationally because of the tourist attendees and international television coverage of the event, which could attract international investors.
 Large amounts of public funding were expended to build Olympic facilities at a time when there were other priorities for the country.
 Over the summer of 1968, opposition to the Olympics grew and there were major demonstrations against them.
 Students did not believe that the appearance of Mexico to the world was a priority.
 They wanted a revolution resulting in the reform of the country.
 "No queremos Olimpiadas, queremos revolución" (We do not want Olympic Games, we want a revolution).
 The IOC threatened to move the Games to Los Angeles if the situation deteriorated.
 The government of Díaz Ordaz wanted the Games to go forward no matter how much repression was required.

 Sparking events of the student movement

-On July 22 and 23, 1968, a confrontation took place between students at Vocational Schools #2 and #5—affiliated with the National Polytechnic Institute (IPN)—and the Isaac Ochoterena High School—a preparatory school affiliated with UNAM.
+On 22 and 23 July 1968, a confrontation took place between students at Vocational Schools No. 2 and #5—affiliated with the National Polytechnic Institute (IPN)—and the Isaac Ochoterena High School—a preparatory school affiliated with UNAM.
 The subsequent intervention—described as a "police riot"—by the special police corps of grenadiers resulted in the arrest of several students.
 In an informal interview with some granaderos, Antonio Careaga recounted that, "the granaderos said that the authorities gave men in the riot squad thirty pesos (approx. three dollars) for every student they clubbed and hauled off to jail."

 On 26 July 1968 there were two simultaneous demonstrations took place, one summoned students from the IPN to protest the assault of the grenadiers on students from Vocational School 5.
 The other demonstration was organized by the Estudiantes Democráticos, a Communist youth organization that was holding a "Youth March for July 26" demonstration commemorated the 15th anniversary of the 1952 assault on the Moncada barracks in Cuba and in solidarity with the Cuban Revolution.
 The two demonstrations intersected and joined together, marching to the Zócalo.
 However, they were prevented from entering the central square by mounted police.
 In the following days, students demonstrated in the streets of downtown Mexico City and set fire to empty buses.
 During this period hundreds were injured and perhaps a thousand were jailed.
-Some students fled to the San Ildefonso Preparatory School, where police blew open the 18th century carved wooden door with a bazooka.
+Some students fled to the Preparatory School at the former Colegio de San Ildefonso, where police blew open the 18th century carved wooden door with a bazooka.
 The government claimed that all the agitation and the official response concerned the Mexican Communist Party.
 What had been a relatively low-level local police matter was "elevated ... to an issue of national security."
 The Attorney General of the Republic, Julio Sánchez Vargas, issued arrest warrants against "people linked to the disorders", among them were several members of the Mexican Communist Party (PCM).